wd5gnr/sortbyext/readme.md

 The program looks for a file in your home directory:

 ~/.config/sortbyext.conf

-If this is not found, it then looks for
+If this is not found, it then looks for:

 /usr/local/share/sortbyext/sortbyext.conf